 The Cost Breakdown

+Are morphine and heroin the same?
+No. But they’re both addictive and could lead to seeking treatment.
 At The Raleigh House, we provide an all-inclusive experience for you or your loved one.
-Our heroin addiction treatment gives you the opportunity to heal and discover your true self.
+Our heroin addiction treatment allows you to heal and discover your true self.

 While it might feel like it at times, you’re not alone.
-We’re ready to hear your story and design a personalized treatment program compromised of evidence-based practices.
+We’re ready to hear your story and design a personalized treatment program with evidence-based practices.

 Are You Ready to Heal From Heroin Addiction?